zaneifilippo/IoT_individual_assignment/README.md

 From repeated experiments we found a $f_{s,max} \sim 16454 Hz$, with oscillations between $\sim 16448 Hz$ and $\sim 16455 Hz$.

 ## Task2: adapting via FFT the sampling rate
-Knowing the waveforme that we are generating, we know from the Nysquit theorem that in order to sample the signal without loosing any information we need a sampling frequency $f_s$ at least bigger then 2 times the highest component of the signal, which we will call $f_m$, giving us the formula $f_s > 2 f_m$.
+Knowing the waveforme that we are generating, we know from the Nysquit theorem that in order to sample the signal without loosing any information we need a sampling frequency $f_s$ at least bigger then 2 times the highest component of the signal, which we will call $f_m$, giving us the formula $f_s > 2 f_m$, that in our case means findind a $f_s > 4Hz$.
-With the aim of reducing the energy consumption, we use FFT to get the $f_m$ from our entry signal and then reduce the samping frequency to and arbitrary $f_s = 2,5 f_m$, just to be extra safe when we have to sample signals with very small frequency and still get a good amount of data.
+Assuming that an higher sampling frequency consumes more energy then a smaller one, and with the aim of reducing the energy consumption, we use FFT to get the $f_m$ from our entry signal and then reduce the samping frequency to and arbitrary $f_s = 2,5 f_m$, just to be extra safe when we have to sample signals with very small frequency and still get a good amount of data.
+From the following data, we can see that the FFT had performed correctly, changing the $f_s$ from the standard 50Hz to 5.19Hz, which is circa 2.5 times the highest frequency of the signal ($f_m = 2Hz$):

 Furthermore, under suggestion from chatGPT, which helped building the code for the whole exercise, we have added a lowerlimit of $f_s = 10 Hz$ to the sampling in order to keep enough samples to have a recognizable waveform in the reconstruction, as we can see in the plots below.

 <img src="sampling-fft-10hz.PNG" width="700">